mhwlng/kiosk-server/README.md

 The user id can be found on the details pop-up:
 ![home assistant](https://i.imgur.com/MzeJlGT.png)

-Then I added the IP address of the kiosk as trusted network and the Kiosk user as a trusted user to configuration.yaml :
+Then, I added the IP address of the kiosk as trusted network and the Kiosk user as a trusted user to configuration.yaml:
 ```
 # Allow login without password from local network
 homeassistant: